Sewer56/Update/docs/ci-cd.md

 dotnet Sewer56.Update.Tool.dll DownloadPackage --extract --outputpath "Mod.pkg" --source GameBanana --gamebananaitemid 333681
 ```

+The will write the version of the last package to standard output, so you could run `dotnet Sewer56.Update.Tool.dll DownloadPackage ... > version.txt` to save it to a file called `version.txt`.

 ### Note

 This article is a stub.
 You can help by expanding it with a pull request!